AliProjectHub/AI4RS/README.md

 Evaluation metrics and visualization tools for assessing model performance.

 ## Usage
-To realize all experiments and reproduce the results and visualizations the three notebooks in this repositry can be used in Colab.
+To realize all experiments, get the data and reproduce the results and visualizations the three notebooks in this repositry can be used in Colab.

 ## Models
 The repository includes implementations of several modified CNN architectures: